Irvingouj/irving-s-blog/content/posts/coding/rust-tutorial/borrow-checking.md

 One may talk about this topic goes all the way done to how computer works.
 For the sake of the introductive nature of this blog, we won't dig too deep.

 ## The Clone and Copy Trait
-The following topic assumes you have basic knowledge of trait.
+Trait is like a interface in Java or Typescript, which many differences, but let's foucus on the topic today.
+I will put up a different blog about Trait later.
 One might noticed the following code works as well.
 ```
 fn main() {
     //...